Blog>How-To Guides>How to build a chicken coop

 Step 2: Build the roof

-- Create your roof trusses by attaching with screws on a 45-degree angle, forming baseless triangles.
+Create your roof trusses by attaching with screws on a 45-degree angle, forming baseless triangle.

 Step 3: Frame and roof panels